 Today, postnatal massage is prevalent in Singapore and other parts of Asia.
 In fact, the benefits of postnatal massage have become so widely known that the massage is fast gaining popularity in other parts of the world.
 So what exactly is this postnatal massage?

 As such, the massage has varying degrees of pressure exerted and different focus points from a regular massage.
-An important aspect of post-natal massage would be Sengkak (uterus massage).
+An important aspect of post-natal massage would be Sengkak (uterus massage after birth).
 This is known to be highly beneficial for women’s reproductive health.

 In case you’re wondering, none of this was designed or put into place by medical experts.
 Postnatal massage is based on generations of trial and error, practice and constant improvisation.
 And mums who have tried it swear by it!